decentraland/core-components/components/slack/README.md

 # @dcl/slack-component

-A component for sending messages to Slack using webhooks or bot tokens, following the best practices from the official Slack documentation.
+A component for sending messages to Slack using bot tokens, following the best practices from the official Slack documentation.

 ## Features

-- Send messages to Slack using webhooks or bot tokens
+- Send messages to Slack using bot tokens
 - Support for simple text messages and complex messages with blocks and attachments
 - Improved TypeScript types based on official Slack documentation
 - Message validation according to Slack specifications
 - Robust error handling with detailed logging
 - Flexible channel and message options configuration
 - Compatible with TypeScript 5.3.x and Node.js >= 18.0.0
-- Implements START_COMPONENT and STOP_COMPONENT lifecycle methods

 ## Installation